I report, write, edit, design, draw, produce, host, speak, code, teach, consult....

 From 2011-2015, I freelanced, experimented with storytelling,

-reported on contract for PNAS, and contributed to The Science Writers' Handbook.
+reported on contract for PNAS, and contributed to The Science Writers' Handbook (Da Capo, 2013).

 "Disabling Technology -- Don't Let Media Drive The Message"